Table heading

 Counties: Otter Tail

-Comments: Like 294, this route does not intersect any other state trunk highway, but formerly intersected MN-210 before that highway was re-routed south of the city.
+Comments: Like 294 before its removal, this route does not intersect any other state trunk highway, but formerly intersected MN-210 before that highway was re-routed south of the city.
+This route was turned back to the city of Fergus Falls, not to the county as most trunk highways are when removed.

 MN-298 South terminus: Faribault Correctional Facility